-They cannot access WordPress settings, plugins, themes, and other admin features.
+They cannot access WordPress plugins, themes, settings, and other admin features.

 This user role is useful if you have an editor who manages a team of authors and publishes content regularly.

-They cannot edit other user’s posts or access features like themes, plugins, settings, and tools.
+An author cannot edit other user’s posts or access features like themes, plugins, settings, and tools.